Akari-my/HomeX/README.md

 HomeX is a feature-rich Spigot plugin that introduces a Home in-game system

 ## Future updates :pencil2:
-- Adding subCommand list
+- Put MySQL Database to better manage the Player Home data
-- Introducing Msql Database
+- Make the Database Async

 ## Commands :spades:
 Command | Description | Permession